stoplightio/prism/packages/http/README.md

 ## Make Request To An Upstream Server

-In this use case we assume we have a server running at `http://localhost:4010` that is able to handle `GET /todos` request.

 We don't want to mock a reqeust, we simply want to make the request, hit the actual server and get the response back.

 ```javascript